Chai Scones with Maple Chai Glaze

 Transfer the wedges to a lined baking sheet, brush generously with the egg white wash, and cook for 20-22 minutes at 375F, until they're golden brown.

 As the scones bake, prepare the maple glaze.
-Combine the powdered sugar, chai spice, vanilla extract, heavy cream, maple syrup, and salt in a small bowl.
+Combine the powdered sugar, 2 tsp of the chai spice blend, vanilla extract, heavy cream, maple syrup, and salt in a small bowl.
 Whisk until forming a thick glaze.

 Submerge the top of each scone into the glaze, generously coating.